Menu

 ESC(European Shipper’s Council)

 Established in September 1963 by six countries: U.K., Belgium, France, West Germany, the Netherlands and Norway.
-It is to promote and support the common interests of Member States shippers on all issues related to the sea and related complex transportation of goods Currently, there are 16 shipper associations in 16 countries, from Scandinavia to Israel.
+It is to promote and support the common interests of shippers of Member States on all issues related to maritime and related complex transportation of goods.
+Currently, 16 shippers' associations, from Scandinavian countries to Israel, are members.

 ESCAP(Economic and Social Commission for Asia and Pacific)

-United Nations Economic and Social Commission for Asia and the Pacific.
-The predecessor was ECAFE, which was established in 1947, and was renamed in 1974.
+United Nations Economic and Social Commission on Asia and the Pacific.
+The predecessor was ECAFE, established in 1947, and was changed to its current name in 1974.
 Japan joined in 1954.
-The United States, Britain, France, the Netherlands and Russia are also members of the United States, Britain, France, the Netherlands and Russia.
-The headquarters is located in Bangkok.
+It was established for the development of the economy and society in Asia, but in addition to its member countries, the United States, Britain, France, the Netherlands and Russia are also members.
+Headquartered in Bangkok.

 ETA(Estimated Time of Arrival)

-Date and time of the vessel.
+Scheduled date and time of arrival of the ship.
 (Anti) ETD

 ETC(Estimated Time of Completion)